Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-In a different approach towards the same question, \cite{Bodensteiner2020} investigated the literature for 287 early-type Be stars and concluded that none of them have known main sequence companions in contrast to the large fraction of non-rapidly rotating B stars that do have main sequence companions.
-This finding also supports the idea that the binary channel is responsible for at least the majority of the rapidly rotating B stars.
-Even when a companion is not directly detected, its gravitational influence on the outer parts of the disk (causing disruption or truncation) can be measured.
-Analyzing the spectral energy distributions (SEDs) of 26 Be star out to the radio, \citet{Klement2019} found evidence for disk truncation in all 26 of the systems with sufficient data, in support of the hypothesis that a large majority of Be stars have been spun up by a companion.
+Even when a companion is not directly detected, its gravitational influence on the outer parts of the disk (causing \textit{e.g.}, disk density changes or truncation) can be measured.
+Analyzing the spectral energy distributions (SEDs) of 57 Be stars out to radio wavelengths, \citet{Klement2019} found evidence for disk truncation in all of the systems with sufficient data, in support of the hypothesis that a large majority of Be stars have been spun up by a companion.
 An additional method for indirectly inferring a companion is through disk oscillation modes in resonance with a binary orbit (\textit{i.e.} $m$=2 modes).
-These $m$=2 modes are predicted by models \citep{Panoglou2018,Cyr2020}, and manifest in optical spectroscopy as periodic variations in emission line profile shape at the orbital period \citep[\textit{e.g.}][]{Peters2008,Peters2016, Chojnowski2018}.
-However, a comprehensive survey which can quantify how common these $m$=2 modes are has not been done, and is complicated by the general variability of the disks (often preventing any sort of ``steady state'' from being realized).
+These $m$=2 modes are predicted by models \citep{Panoglou2018,Cyr2020}, and manifest in optical spectroscopy as periodic variations in emission line profile shape with orbital period \citep[\textit{e.g.,}][]{Peters2008,Peters2016, Chojnowski2018}.
+Unfortunately, no comprehensive survey has been conducted to quantify how common these $m$=2 modes are, an effort that is complicated by the general variability of the disks (often preventing any sort of ``steady state'' from being realized).

 Finally, there are at most a few tens of Be stars where their binary status and their evolutionary journey to rapid rotation are fairly well known.
 These are the Be + subdwarf O star (sdO) binaries.
 In these binaries, the sdO star is the remnant core of an evolved star that has donated mass and angular momentum to the present-day Be primary, thus spinning it up.
 Such binaries are notoriously difficult to detect and classify, as the contribution in the optical flux from an sdO binary companion typically amounts to (perhaps significantly) less than a few percent owing to the much larger physical size of the Be star \citep{Mourard2015}.